-Alas there are no unicorns or an elixir of life (free coffee), but there are guardian angels: the Learning Development team.
+Alas there are no unicorns or an elixir of life (free coffee), but there are guardian angels: the Academic Learning Support team.

-The Learning Development team is made up of learning advisers who work across a variety of faculties to help students succeed at university.
+The Academic Learning Support team is made up of learning advisers who work across a variety of faculties to help students succeed at university.

-Student Transition Officer for Learning Development, Alison Hillier, works extensively with mature age students to help them overcome the obstacles they face when starting tertiary study.
+Senior Learning Advisor for Academic Learning Support, Alison Hillier, works extensively with mature age students to help them overcome the obstacles they face when starting tertiary study.

 “A lot of [students]…have really good time management skills, but adding that extra layer of study on top of it means things get crushed,” explained Ms Hillier.
 “Sometimes it can impact on family relationships, sometimes it can impact on their studies and paid work.
 So it’s a little bit of a balancing act in the first couple of months of uni to try and get all of that working.”